llpeterson/scaling/mobile-ip.rst

 of the foreign network (e.g., using DHCP).
 This address will then be used as the care-of address.
 In our example, this address would have a network number of 12.
-This approach has the desirable feature of allowing mobile nodes to attach to networks that don't have foreign agents; thus, mobility can be achieved with only the addition of a home agent and some new software on the mobile node (assuming DHCP is used on the foreign network).
+This approach has the desirable feature of allowing mobile nodes to attach to networks that don’t have foreign agents; thus, mobility can be achieved with only the addition of a home agent and some new software on the mobile node (assuming DHCP is used on the foreign network).